 Hello, I'm Simon Darnton.

-I can't promise that I help similar, niche clients to solve similar problems by offering similar solutions.
+With that, I can't promise that I help similar, niche clients to solve similar problems by offering similar solutions.

 What gets me up in the morning is that I work with a variety of unique clients to navigate their unique challenges in unique ways.
+My clients tell me this fits in with the complexities of their world.

 'Simon has helped us to change how we think about what we do and to realise how we can do things differently.'